Article One: Name and Location

 Section 2: The Executive Board shall consist of the president (s), vice president (s), treasurer, secretary(ies), and communication coordinator (s) and the chair or designated representative of each standing committee.

 Section 3: The term of office shall be July 1 through June 30.
-Each officer will serve a one-year term with an option of election for a second one-year term.
+Each officer will serve a three-year term with an option of election for a second one-year term.
 No person shall hold more than one position simultaneously.

 Section 4: Each member of the Executive Board shall have one vote.
 In the case of a shared position the vote shall be divided between the office holders.